addyosmani/backbone-fundamentals/README.md

 **script.js - updating our Backbone.js app**

-In the <code>/public/js</code> folder of options 1 (HTML templates) and 2 (Jade) for the practical, you'll find a version of the Backbone Todo app originally by Jerome Gravel-Niquet.
+In the `/public/js` folder of options 1 (HTML templates) and 2 (Jade) for the practical, you'll find a version of the Backbone Todo app originally by Jerome Gravel-Niquet.
 Let's pay attention to [script.js](https://github.com/addyosmani/backbone-boilerplates/blob/master/option2/public/js/script.js).
 In order to change the application to work with our new back-end, we'll need to make some very minor changes to this.

-Reviewing <code>window.TodoList</code> (a Backbone Collection), you'll notice that it has a property called <code>localStorage</code>, which uses the Backbone [localStorage](https://github.com/jeromegn/Backbone.localStorage) adapter in order to facilitate storing data using the browser's localStorage features.
+Reviewing `window.TodoList` (a Backbone Collection), you'll notice that it has a property called `localStorage`, which uses the Backbone [localStorage](https://github.com/jeromegn/Backbone.localStorage) adapter in order to facilitate storing data using the browser's localStorage features.

 ```javascript
 window.TodoList = Backbone.Collection.extend({